Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

-In Sec.~III~G of Ref.~\cite{Aoki:2012yj} [see after their Eq.~(92)], the implication that if $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ for some $l_0$ then $\la \Oc(A)^l\ra = O(m^{k_0})$ for any $l$ is crucially used, together with technical assumptions on the spectral density and the $m^2$-analyticity assumption mentioned above, to prove that $\chit$ and $\rho(0;m)$ vanish faster than any power of $m$, and therefore identically below some small but nonzero $m$ due to analyticity in $m^2$ at $m=0$.
-Given the problematic status of Eqs.~\eqref{eq:aft_crit4} and \eqref{eq:aft_crit5}, and independently of any technical assumption on the spectrum and on the mass dependence of observables, these conclusions of Ref.~\cite{Aoki:2012yj} should be critically reconsidered.
+In Sec.~III~G of Ref.~\cite{Aoki:2012yj} [see after their Eq.~(92)], the implication that if $\la \Oc(A)^{l_0}\ra = O(m^{k_0})$ for some positive integer $l_0$ then $\la \Oc(A)^l\ra = O(m^{k_0})$ for any integer $l\ge 1$ (in particular for $1\le l<l_0$) is crucially used, together with technical assumptions on the spectral density on a fixed configuration (including in practice a restricted form of the $m^2$-analyticity assumption), to prove that in the symmetric phase $\chit$ and $\rho(0;m)$ vanish faster than any power of $m$ in the chiral limit, and therefore identically below some small but nonzero $m$ due to analyticity in $m^2$ near $m=0$.
+However, the counterexamples discussed above show that the status of this implication is problematic, and these conclusions of Ref.~\cite{Aoki:2012yj} should be critically reconsidered.
+These counterexamples could be invalidated by making stronger assumptions on the $m^2$ analyticity of expectation values in the symmetric phase, but these assumptions would have to be properly justified.
+In particular, assuming $m^2$ analyticity for the expectation value of any $m$-independent gauge-field functional (when this exists at $m\neq 0$) would lead to a very peculiar phase at small but nonzero $m$, casting serious doubts on the applicability of this assumption.